What's new in version 5.0?

 There's also a direct counterpart to my library: ng2-pdfjs-viewer.
 As far as I can see, it's also a good library.
 Recently (May 24, 2019), it has been updated to PDF.js 2.2.171.
 It wraps the PDF viewer in an iFrame.
 That's a more reliable approach, but it also offers fewer options.
 The list of attributes is shorter, and the PDF viewer can't emit events to your application.
 If you're not happy with my library, check out ng2-pdfjs-viewer.
 It's a good library, too.
 Its unique selling point is displaying multiple PDF files simultaneously on the same page.

 You might also try to use the native PDF viewer of your browser.
 That's a valid approach.
-Actually, it's even the preferred approach.
+It's even the preferred approach.
 The advantages of both

 ng2-pdfjs-viewer are they also support Internet Explorer 11 (with some help of the polyfills).